kwaldenphd/web-scraping-python/README.md

   </tr>
   </table>

-Q1: Describe the general approach to loading a web page in Python using `requests` and isolating the section of HTML you need using `BeautifulSoup`.
-What are the basic steps involved in this workflow, thinking about what happens at the start of the program to isolate the section of HTML you would need to do further work with to extract the data you want to work with?

-Q2A: Select another Wikipedia page that includes a table.
+Q1A: Select another Wikipedia page that includes a table.
 From looking at the public web page, what data do you want to scrape from this web page (i.e. specific table, multiple tables, etc.)?
 What do you want the resulting data structure to look like (columns, rows, etc)?

-Q2B: Take a look at the HTML for this page.
+Q1B: Take a look at the HTML for this page.
 What tags or other HTML components do you see around the section of the page you want to work with?
 For this question, we're thinking about how we will end up writing a program with <code>BeautifulSoup</code> to isolate a section of the web page.

-Q2C: Develop an outline for a Python program that scrapes data from the web page you selected.
+Q1C: Develop an outline for a Python program that scrapes data from the web page you selected.

 A preliminary workflow:
 - Load URL and create BeautifulSoup object